OkamotoDaiki/log-mel_spectrum/README.md

-# mel-log spectrum
+# log-mel spectrum

-The function that extracts features of voice data by mel-log spectrum.
+The function that extracts features of voice data by log-mel spectrum.

-The definition of mel-log spectrum is from the next paper. <br>
+The definition of log-mel spectrum is from the next paper. <br>
 * Deep Learning for Audio Signal Processing: https://arxiv.org/abs/1905.00078

 # DEMO

-This repository contains the generation of feature with mel-log spectrum.
-Comparing the mel-log spectrum with the logarithmic spectrum is as follows.
+This repository contains the generation of feature with log-mel spectrum.
+Comparing the log-mel spectrum with the logarithmic spectrum is as follows.
 The Mel scale emphasizes low frequencies.

 ![comparison_mel_Hz](https://user-images.githubusercontent.com/49944765/174479503-bb3fed4e-7dad-4839-a29a-db3f3b0d7ed4.png)